jqnfxa/AvlTree/lib/googletest/docs/gmock_faq.md

 ```

 In C++, if you *declare* a function with a `const` parameter, the `const`
 modifier is ignored.
-Therefore, the `Foo` base class above is equivalent to:
+Therefore, the `Foo` BaseImpl class above is equivalent to:

 ```cpp
 class Foo {